utkarsh512/ABSA-Bert/README.md

 $ bash make_env.sh
 ```
 ### Step 2: Shuffling Dataset and preparing train, dev and test sets
 Dataset is shuffled and partitioned into train, dev and test sets.
 For partitioning, arguments are passed denoting the train and dev ratio.
+It is guarantted that sentence pairs generated from a particular sentence from the original dataset (which are provided as `JSON` files) occurs in only one of the partition.
 ```
-$ python random_shuffle.py --train 0.7 --dev 0.1
+$ python partition.py --train 0.7 --dev 0.1
 ```
 ### Step 3: Training the model
 If you want to train __QA_M__ model on the dataset with maximum allowed sequence length of 100 characters and batch size of 32, this can be done as